 We constantly have good drinking water.
 When we used to boil it it was never enough.

 Some schools have a waste and littering problem with the plastic bottles students bring to school.
-Thus the systems also reduce plastic waste at schools. myclimate works together with local and international organisations to adapt the programme and the technology to local conditions. myclimate invests the proceeds from CO2 offsetting in the expansion of the project, for example via product subsidies, in raising the awareness of local partners and in the promotion and development of distribution channels.
+Thus the systems also reduce plastic waste at schools. myclimate works together with local and international organisations to adapt the programme and the technology to local conditions. myclimate invests the proceeds from climate protection contributions in the expansion of the project, for example via product subsidies, in raising the awareness of local partners and in the promotion and development of distribution channels.

 Find out how myclimate reports these SDGs in our FAQ.

 Over 130 tons of firewood can be saved by a school on average per water filtration system.

 More than 210,000 pupils benefit from the installed systems.